GEOL100

 Radiometric dating:

-Some commonly used substances:
+- Some commonly used radiometric systems:

-Which rocks are useful?
+- Which rocks are useful for radiometric dating?
 When you radiometrically date a mineral grain you are determining when it crystallized.
-Thus
+Thus, you would like to use rocks whose crystals are roughly the same age.

 Although only igneous rocks can be radiometrically dated, ages of other rock types can be constrained by the ages of igneous rocks with which they are interbedded.